kartik2309/RLPack/README.md

 # RLPack

-Implementation of RL Algorithms with PyTorch.
+Implementation of RL Algorithms built on top of PyTorch.
 Heavy workloads have been optimized with C++ backend.

 # Installation